naymspace/backpex/guides/live_resource/user-preferences.md

 ```

 DB-backed adapters are unaffected by `renew_session` — they key off the
-user id, not the session.
+resolved scope map, not the session.
 This note only matters for prefixes routed to
 `Backpex.Preferences.Adapters.Session`.

 ## Built-in preference keys